Tag Archive for: Divorce

 Here’s what you should know about co-parenting this fall and a couple of tips to help you prepare for your child’s 2022-2023 school year.

-Share Obligations for Back to School Shopping
+Share Obligations for Back-to-School Shopping

 As the school year approaches, it’s important to remember that back-to-school shopping is a shared responsibility.
 Shopping for materials and supplies can be costly, especially if you’re buying them for more than one child.
-While many parents are happy to help their children pick out new clothes and supplies, others may not be as excited about the process of buying “boring” mandatory necessities.
-Make a clear plan of who is buying what, and when, to ensure your child doesn’t miss out on those soccer boots or rucksack (plus you’ll avoid duplication of expenses).
+Suppose you are co-parenting and are happy to help your children pick out new clothes and supplies.
+In that case, others may not be as excited about the process of buying “boring” mandatory necessities.
+Make a clear plan of who is buying what and when to ensure your child doesn’t miss out on those soccer boots or backpacks (plus, you’ll avoid duplication of expenses).

 Keep a Predictable Parenting Time Schedule

-Stay ahead of any anticipated disputes by designing, implementing, and complying with a detailed Parenting Time plan.
-Creating a parenting time schedule can be an emotional law topic and should have been set during your divorce proceedings.
+Stay ahead of any anticipated disputes by designing, implementing, and complying with a detailed parenting plan.
+Creating a parenting schedule can be an emotional law topic and should have been set during your divorce proceedings.
 If this is not the case, it’s important for parent-child relationships to have consistency in their schedule, and therefore you need to set one immediately.

-For parents, it helps both people keep track of the child’s activities.
-For children, it helps give them a sense of routine, security, and certainty that is an important part of healthy child development.
+If you are co-parenting, it helps both parties to keep track of the child’s activities.
+For children, it helps give them a sense of routine, security, and certainty which is an important part of healthy child development.

 Inform Your Child’s School of Your Co-Parenting Arrangements

-At the start of each school year, provide the principal at your children’s school with a copy of your child custody and parenting time order.
-This is especially true if your custody/parenting time order has been modified over the past year, or if your kids have changed schools.
-This includes children who are graduating from elementary to middle or from middle to high school.
-This will put the school on notice about who they should talk to in case of emergencies, and who to release your children to after school to avoid conflict.
+When your kids start a new school year, it’s important to make sure that the school knows who they should talk to in case of emergencies.
+And even more importantly, who they should release their children to after school?
+At the start of each school year, provide the principal at your children’s school with a copy of your child custody and parenting order.
+This is especially crucial if your parental responsibilities order has been modified over the past year.
+This will put the school on notice about who they should talk to in case of emergencies and who to release their children to after school to avoid conflict.

 Coordinate Events with Your Co-Parent